icopy-site/awesome/docs/awesome/awesome-ant-design.md

 These are tools and utilities to help build apps using Ant Design,

-- [Antd Init](https://github.com/ant-design/antd-init) - Ant Design boilerplate generator (https://github.com/websemantics/awesome-ant-design/blob/master/for demo only, use dva-cli).
+- [Antd Init](https://github.com/ant-design/antd-init) - Ant Design boilerplate generator (for demo only, use dva-cli).
 - [Dva Cli](https://github.com/dvajs/dva-cli) - Create Ant Design projects based on [Dva.js](https://github.com/dvajs/dva), a
   lightweight front-end framework based on Redux and React and inspired by [Elm](http://elm-lang.org) and [Choo](https://github.com/yoshuawuyts/choo).
 - [Antd Tools](https://github.com/ant-tool) - Very useful list of tools for Ant Design to create documentation, create new components, build tools and many more.